rpalsaxena/Identify-Fraud-from-Enron-Dataset/README.md

 `data_dict.pop("LOCKHART EUGENE E",0)`: This value be considered as name of a person but it didn't contain any values in its features set.
 All features have 'NaN' values and "poi" feature is also `False`.
 Its an empty record in our data.
 So, this can also be considered as an outlier.

 # > Feature Selection, Scaling

-After visualizing the dataset as a scatter plot, I identified an outlier named TOTAL.
-This is a spreadsheet artifact and it was thus removed.